 Inspired by the Writers Week program at the William Fremd School in Illinois, a colleague and I started Writers Day in 2016--an all-day writing conference for kids.

-Writers Day brought in over 30 writers--many from our community to workshop with our kids about all forms and modes of writing.
-We plan on continuing this program in 2017 and beyond.
+Annually, our school-wide writing conference for students, Writers Day, brings in over 30 writers--many from our community to workshop with our kids about all forms and modes of writing.

 2015 Penguin Random House Teachers Awards for Literacy.
 I finished in the top ten and as a runner-up I will receive a $500 grant award in addition to $1,000 of Penguin Random House books for my classroom.